Tropaw/tropaw.github.io/_tabs/about.md

 order: 4
 ---

-Just a 17-year-old with a passion for computers.
+Just a 17-year-old with a passion for computers, Web and Pwn enjoyer.
-Web and Pwn enjoyer, you can contact me by discord : wapoof.
+You can contact me by discord : wapoof.